Specific questions for students

 Any changes occurring due to increased infections will also be announced here.

 How can I review the evaluation of my bachelor’s or master’s thesis? [updated 25 November]

 The evaluation can only be reviewed in electronic form and only upon written request.
 Further information on the procedure and the required request form can be found (in German) on the Office of Examinations website.

 Please note that the request must be submitted in the original, i.e. emails, scans and the like are not sufficient.

-Do I have to enrol for the winter semester if the deadlines for my BA or MA thesis or term papers were extended or if I still have to complete examinations because protective measures mean these will not take place prior to 30 September 2020?
+Do I have to enrol for the folowing semester if the deadlines for my BA/MA thesis or term papers were extended or if I still have to complete examinations because these can no longer take place during the actual semester? [permanently valid]

 Yes, you must be enrolled until the last required examinations have been completed.